bitnami/charts/bitnami/elasticsearch/README.md

 ## Upgrading

+### To 17.0.0

+This version bumps in a major the version of the Kibana Helm Chart bundled as dependecy, [here](https://github.com/bitnami/charts/tree/master/bitnami/kibana#to-900) you can see the changes implemented in this Kibana major version.

 ### To 16.0.0

 This version replaces the Ingest and Coordinating Deployments with Statefulsets.
 This change is required so Coordinating and Ingest nodes have their services associated, required for TLS hostname verification.